HagenSV/AI-Games/src/main/java/edu/games/tic_tac_toe/readme.md

 The tournament will track many statistics for each AI, including:
 - Initialization time
 - Think time
-- Wins, Ties, Losses, and Forfeitures;
+- Wins, Ties, Losses, and Forfeitures

 An AI automatically forfeits the game if it makes 10 invalid moves in a single turn.